Champion Power Equipment vs Cat

 Key Takeaways

-• Champion Power Equipment averages 5.1 overall versus Cat's 4.6, leading in every scored category except reliability.
+- Champion Power Equipment averages a 5.1 overall score compared to Cat's 4.6, with higher marks in every scored category except reliability.

-• Cat's average feature set score of 1.6 is notably low compared to Champion's 5.1, indicating limited extras on Cat units.
+- Cat's average feature set score of 1.6 is notably lower than Champion's 5.1, indicating a significant gap in included functionality.

 Top Model Matchups